adonath/scipy-2025-gen-ai-jax-for-science-tutorial/README.md

 **Diffusion Exercises (45 Min)**

-Participants will implement and understand Langevin Dynamics sampling by replicating Fig 1 from Song et al 2021 using pure JAX.
-Then we will make the transition to score matching and time conditioned score functions, understanding the continuous-time diffusion process and its relation to ODEs on the "swiss role" example.
-Finally participants will implement the full forward and reverse diffusion process for U-Net based DDPM, train on a size-reduced astro dataset, and generate full size images from the pretrained Astro-DDPM model, we will make available.
+The exercices will cover score matching and time conditioned score functions on the "Swiss role" example.
+This will help participants understanding the continuous-time diffusion process and its relation to ODEs.
+This knowledge they will use to implement the full forward and reverse diffusion process for U-Net based DDPM, train it on a small-szie astro dataset, and generate full size images from the pretrained Astro-DDPM model, which we will make available.

 Further ressources:
     - https://docs.kidger.site/equinox/examples/score_based_diffusion/